-This included even people I don’t directly supervise.
+This included even people I didn’t directly supervise.
 Now, I didn’t always make the final call — I didn’t do all the interviewing — but I did part of recruiting, part of discerning and part of the decision process.
-And, I retained the right to approve or veto all the final decisions.
+And I retained the right to approve or veto all the final decisions.
 This included nearly every position in with near 100 people on payroll.

 Here’s the deal.
 We were shaping a culture.
-It’s one of change and adaptability.
-It’s one where everyone takes ownership.
-It’s one where people enjoy their work and pull together as a team.
-This requires a certain “fit” and staff culture.
+It was to be one of change and adaptability.
+It was one where everyone takes ownership.
+It was one where people enjoy their work and pull together as a team.
+This required a certain “fit” and staff culture.
 Who we added to the team would say a lot about who we would be as a staff and how well we would work together.
 I wanted to make sure everyone we added was on the same page with where we were trying to go.

-(I continue to speak into this even four years later.
-We recently hired a key administrative person.
-I didn’t interview the person nor recruit them, but I did weigh in on the type person we were seeking and signed off on the final decision.)
+(I continued to speak into this even into the last year I was there.
+We hired a key administrative person.
+I didn’t interview everyone nor recruit them, but I did weigh in on the type person we were seeking and signed off on the final decision.)

 How we cast vision.